inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 == ChangeLog ==

+= 2.7.3 =

+* Added ability to add a timer for a quiz
+* Addressed several layout issues

 = 2.7.2 =

 * Fixed deleting survey results when they contain a free text, dropdown or multiple question